 [Above photo credit: Mandy Glinsbockel for Aura Freedom International]

 Britt Lake is GlobalGiving’s former Chief Program Officer.
 She led GlobalGiving’s impact measurement, capacity strengthening work, and disaster relief grantmaking through the Disaster Recovery Network at GlobalGiving.
-Britt’s service at GlobalGiving spans more than a decade, and she has also worked at the Bill and Melinda Gates Foundation and with a variety of nonprofits in Sierra Leone, South Africa, Kenya, and Zimbabwe.
+Britt’s service at GlobalGiving spanned more than a decade, and she has also worked at the Bill & Melinda Gates Foundation and with a variety of nonprofits in Sierra Leone, South Africa, Kenya, and Zimbabwe.
 Britt holds a bachelor’s degree in International Studies from the University of North Carolina, a master’s in International Relations from the University of Cape Town, and a master’s in Public Affairs from Princeton University’s Woodrow Wilson School.

 Q: As a child, you lived through Hurricane Andrew, one of the most destructive storms to ever hit Florida.
 How did the experience influence your career path?

 A: I was 11 when Hurricane Andrew hit Miami, and I still remember the faces of the people who brought us food and gave us shelter in the weeks before we could comfortably return to our house.
 GlobalGiving has been that face for so many people in emergencies around the world—that makes me proud to come to work every day.
 It also taught me that it’s those closest to the affected community—neighbors, local community groups, religious institutions—that are the frontlines on the relief and recovery effort.

 Q: What is the Disaster Recovery Network at GlobalGiving?